MohdRafiq45/FoodieApplication/README.md

 ## Acknowledgements
 Thanks to the contributors of Spring Boot, React, Tailwind CSS, MUI, and Stripe for their excellent libraries and tools.
-Contact
-For any queries or support, please contact Raj Mathur at rajmathur8409@gmail.com.